Doing business internationally can be exciting and fulfilling. It can also present opportunities to learn new approaches to the workplace.

 Frank Roselieb, head of the Kiel Institute for Crisis Research, believes the problem lies in the fact that unlike race discrimination and sexism, exploitation of workers and inhuman working conditions are not condemned by the American media and the public.

-In the case of Amazon, the time difference between America and Germany played a significant role in the distorted communication as well.
+In the case of Amazon, the time difference between America and Germany also played a significant role in the distorted communication.
 Amazon is based in Seattle, which has a nine-hour time difference with Germany.
-Before an answer is drawn up in the United States and has been through the translation process, German papers have already been sent to the printer.
+Before an answer is drawn up in the United States and has been through the translation process, the news has already hit online Germany news sources.

 According to Die Welt, most American companies only become successful when they learn from their mistakes.
 The example of Microsoft is given.
 This company had a bad image when it was chased by European Union competition authorities.
 As its regular strategy clearly wasn’t working, the company decided to expand its public relations presence in Germany.
 Consequently, Microsoft’s image has improved greatly.

 If you're working with German clients or colleagues then boost your business success by gaining an understanding of German business culture.
 Our live training webinars are developed and delivered to indivdiuals and groups by our Germany country and culture experts.